 - Attend recommended number of 12-Step and/or Smart Recovery meetings (RCASA recommends young adult meetings and provides options)

 - 1-3 page essay on assigned topics (RCASA works with youth that have learning challenges to breakdown their assignment so they can start and complete their essay)

 - Stay alcohol/drug free and no police interaction (RCASA resources offered to support the youth)

 The Diversion Case Manager is currently a staff member with the Reading Coalition Against Substance.
-Julianne DeAngelis works at the Reading Police Department and is a Licensed Alcohol and Drug Counselor.
+Samantha Salkin works at the Reading Police Department and is the Outreach Coordinator.
 She teaches monthly Chemical Health Education Classes for school and court-referred youth and assists with Reading Police Prosecutor with diversion contracts.
 She has a short list of clinicians that will accept diversion referrals and prioritize their cases.
 Typically, she reaches out to a youth or young adults after their contract is issued to review their terms, provide information on upcoming classes, schedule appointments for meetings (if ordered), and answers questions that may arise during the course of the contract.